Lipschitz-Based Robustness Certification Under Floating-Point Execution: Background and Motivation

 Tobler et al.~\cite{tobler2025} provide a verified implementation for computing Lipschitz constants and performing the certification checks using arbitrary precision rational numbers, i.e., without loss of precision.
 However, as they note, the quantities that their implementation computes are sound only under the assumption that the neural network operates using real arithmetic.
 In practice, however, neural network implementations operate using floating-point arithmetic, which serves as an efficient, fixed-precision approximation of real arithmetic.

-This raises the question of whether this discrepancy---between the real arithmetic assumed for the soundness of Lipschitz-based margin certification, and the reality of floating-point arithmetic in deployed neural networks---can give rise to situations in which the quantities computed by a sound robustness certifier (particularly the margin Lipschitz constants) do not accurately describe the behaviour of the neural network being certified.
-If this were to happen, might such a sound certifier be able to return misleading answers?
-Specifically, claiming that an input~$x$ is robust (because it would be under real arithmetic) when in reality the model might yield conflicting answers for some~$x'$ within~$\epsilon$ of~$x$?
+This raises the question of whether this discrepancy can cause the quantities computed by a sound robustness certifier (particularly the margin Lipschitz constants) to misdescribe the behaviour of the network being certified---leading it to claim an input~$x$ robust (as it would be under real arithmetic) when in reality the model yields conflicting answers for some~$x'$ within~$\varepsilon$ of~$x$.